PgeePow/RO-WEB/docs/mysterymarket.md

 2. **Items Available**
     - Only **Costumes** and **Equipment** appear.
-    - No consumables or one-time-use items.
+    - No consumables or one time use items.
     - Each item comes with a set **Cash Points price**.

 3. **Preview Before Purchase**